 What can we take away from this?
 What we want to become is already inside of us, and all we have to do is get rid of the parts of us that get in the way (or stop doing certain things).
 Think again about losing weight.
 Those six-pack abs are hiding behind a layer of fat.
 Get rid of the fat and expose the abs.
 The parts of us that need to be chipped away can be physical things (like the fat), but also intangible things like bad habits (like over-eating) and poor thinking (like a bad attitude).
 There’s another ‘plus’ to not doing certain things: Contrary to not being able to ‘undo’ actions we take in the painting analogy above, we don’t have the same risk with our ‘to-don’t’ list in the sculpture analogy.
 It is challenging–if not impossible–to regret not making poor decisions or taking counter-productive action.
-For instance, we can never be hit by the train if we don’t chance trying to cross the tracks when it’s coming.
+For instance, we can never be hit by the train if we don’t take a chance trying to cross the tracks when it’s coming.
 We are all guilty of doing things we shouldn’t be doing and not doing them makes our lives so much better.
 The masterpiece of David lies in wait in all of us.
 All we need to do is chip away everything that doesn’t look like what we want to become.
 These are usually going to be poor habits.
+Rarely do we have to change a good habit to make our lives better.
 So make a list of your ‘to-don’ts’ and stop doing them!

 Thank you for your interest!
 If you found this useful, please subscribe and share!

 Please visit Carl Paoli’s website.
 He is one of the greatest artists of our era.